ClickHouse/clickhouse-docs/docs/en/guides/sre/user-management/index.md

 ## Defining SQL Users and Roles

 :::tip
-If you are working in ClickHouse Cloud please see [Cloud users and roles](/docs/en/cloud/manage/users-and-roles.md).
+If you are working in ClickHouse Cloud please see [Cloud access management](/docs/en/cloud/security/users-and-roles.md).
 :::

 This article shows the basics of defining SQL users and roles and applying those privileges and permissions to databases, tables, rows, and columns.